winglang/workshop-bedrock/01-setup.md

 In this section, we will ensure that:
 - Wing is installed and functioning properly on your machine.
 - An AWS account is configured and CLI installed with the required credentials.
-- Access is granted for Amazon Bedrock foundation models.
+- Access to Amazon Bedrock foundation models.
 - ngrok is installed and working.

 ## Wing